Data Centers in Spokane

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Spokane data centers, as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the primary hub in Seattle, using private network interconnects, wave services, or IP transit.
+Businesses connect to cloud providers via the primary regional hub in Seattle, accessible through private network interconnects, wavelength services, or IP transit.

-Internet Exchange Points (IXPs): Public peering is limited within Spokane.
-Most network peering is conducted privately between carriers or routed through major exchange points in Seattle, such as the Seattle Internet Exchange (SIX).
+Internet Exchange Points (IXPs): Public peering is not a major feature of the Spokane market.
+Most interconnection is handled privately between carriers and customers within colocation facilities or routed through major IXPs in Seattle.

 Bare Metal: Bare metal server options are available in the region, typically through providers with a national footprint.
-Companies like phoenixNAP and Hivelocity can serve deployments in secondary markets like Spokane.
+Companies like Hivelocity and phoenixNAP can serve compute needs in western US locations.

 Power Analysis